ilin66/test/README.md

 * [Requirements](#requirements)

-## Add the test SDK and 3rd-party Networks to your Project
+## Add the FuseSSP SDK and 3rd-party Networks to your Project

-1.Directly dependent on the project modle: Your application only need to add compile project (': adlibrary')
+1. Dependent on the project modle: application only need to add compile project (': adlibrary')

-2.Dependent adlibrary-release.aar
-You can also update the 3rd party networks jar package in the build.gradle file.
+2. Dependent on the adlibrary-release.aar, can also update the 3rd party networks jar package in the build.gradle file.
 ```java
 compile 'com.facebook.android:audience-network-sdk:4.+'
 compile 'com.google.android.gms:play-services-ads:9.2.1'